Braden Bishop

 Braden Adam Bishop (born August 22, 1993) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Seattle Mariners.
-He was drafted by the Mariners in the 3rd round of the 2015 Major League Baseball draft.
+He was drafted by the Mariners in the third round of the 2015 Major League Baseball draft out of the University of Washington.

-Early life
+Early life and amateur career

 Bishop was born in Woodland, California.
 His hometown is San Carlos, California.
-His parents are Randy (who owns a private investigation company) and Suzy Bishop (who ran track at UCLA and has been a movie producer and head of the Vancouver Film School in Canada).
+His father owns a private investigation company, and his mother, Suzy, ran track at UCLA and was a movie producer and head of the Vancouver Film School in Canada.

 Bishop attended St. Francis High School in Mountain View, California.

-College career

-Bishop attended the University of Washington in Seattle, Washington, where he played baseball for the Washington Huskies.
+Bishop attended the University of Washington in Seattle, where he played baseball for the Washington Huskies.
 In 2014, he batted .304/.394/.359 with 21 steals (leading the Pac-12 Conference) in 24 attempts.
 After the 2014 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
-In his senior year in college he was All-Pac-12, and selected to the All-Pac-12 Defensive Team.
+In his senior year in college he was All-Pac-12 and selected to the All-Pac-12 Defensive Team.